topoftheyear/Byte-le-Royale-2019/sphinx/ships.md

 # Ships

+The ship is the basis for all actions taken in the game.
+Each player's AI controls a ship that you command.

 ## Ship Interactions

 Every turn, each ship gets 2 actions to do; a movement action, and a non-movement action